Skip to content

 Special Considerations

-For people with diabetes or insulin resistance: Because of the high GI, rice cakes should always be paired with protein or fat and eaten in small portions.
+For people with diabetes or insulin resistance: The high glycemic index means rice cakes should always be paired with protein or fat and eaten in small portions.
+Never eat them alone.

-For individuals with IBS or sensitive digestion: Plain rice cakes are low-FODMAP and usually well tolerated.
+For people with IBS or sensitive digestion: Plain rice cakes are low-FODMAP and generally well tolerated.

 Are rice cakes "bad carbs"?

-No food is inherently “bad.”
+No food is inherently "bad."
 Rice cakes are simply refined, low-fiber carbs.
-Pair with protein and produce to improve satiety.
+They become a smart choice when paired with protein and produce to improve satiety and blood sugar response.

-Yes—as an easy-to-digest carb.
-Add protein (e.g., Greek yogurt, cottage cheese, tuna) to support recovery.
+Yes—they work well as an easy-to-digest carb source.
+Add protein like Greek yogurt, cottage cheese, or tuna to support muscle recovery.

 Occasionally.
-Check sodium (≤140 mg per serving is “low”) and added sugar.
-Use plain or lightly seasoned most often.
+Check sodium (140 mg or less per serving is "low") and added sugar content.
+Plain or lightly seasoned varieties are better choices for regular use.

 How many rice cakes should I eat?

-For a snack, 1–2 cakes with protein and produce is a good start.
-For weight loss, ensure your daily calories and protein targets are met.
+For a snack, 1-2 cakes paired with protein and produce is a good starting point.
+The more important question is whether your overall daily calorie and protein targets are being met—focus on that rather than a specific rice cake count.

 Make It Easy